-This is the City Hall located in Bay City, Bay County, Michigan, USA.
-Built in the late 1880’s, it’s still in use (though it suffered a small roof fire a few years back, and is undergoing repairs).
+This is the Bay City Hall, located in Bay City (Bay County), Michigan, US.
+Built in the late 1880’s, it’s still in use (though it suffered a small roof fire a few years back, and has since been repaired).

-Note: Normally, I do not edit my photos very much.
-Mostly (using Corel Paint Shop Pro) I’ll simply straighten, crop, then use a one-step enhancement.
+I used Corel® Painter Photo Essentials 4 to ‘paint’ my original photograph.
+Normally, I do not edit my photos very much.
+Mostly I’ll simply straighten, crop, then use a one-step enhancement.
 For this photo, I first corrected for possible bubble distortion.
 Next, I straightened it.
 The following step was the trickiest: I tried ‘correcting’ the perspective (being a tall building, I needed to take the picture from nearly ground-level, which tended to ‘distort’ some of the features – mostly the clock tower).
 That correction probably accounts for the ‘strange’ appearance of the door arches above the main entrance.
 After doing this, I cropped the photo.
 The tricky part was that the perspective correction caused part of the upper-right corner to disappear.
 So, I used the clone tool to ‘paint’ a little bit on the cloud cover.
 I had considered trying to ‘remove’ the flagpole and lightposts in the front of the building, but decided against that.
-On a side note, I took this photograph January 16, 2013.
+On a side note, I took the photograph January 16, 2013.
 Since two large trees which normally mask part of the front had shed their leaves, this gave a nice opportunity to get a shot of most of the building proper.
 Also, visible at the extreme bottom is an ‘Under Repair’ sign (white, with red lettering), which I also considered ‘removing,’ but decided that the blur factor in the painted product would render the sign a non-issue.
 Finally, I re-cropped the painting itself, since there was a small imperfection at the upper-right corner (probably from my use of the cloning tool).
 I saved using the ‘excellent’ quality option, and set it as a ‘progressive’ file for online loading purposes.